Inventory management is often the biggest headache of any ecommerce store. If you screw it up, it can cost you a lot of money.

 Finally, using an automated inventory management system created specifically for ecommerce stores is the most ideal solution.
 Most of them will automatically upload your products onto your website, Amazon, and eBay with the push of a button.
 Further, they allow you to automate order fulfillment and inventory quantity updating.
 You just enter your inventory quantity once, then it can be automated on all your sales channels from there.

 Additionally, using an ecommerce software as your centralized inventory management system allows you to easily implement dropshipping services as a supplement to your store.
-Or, if you’re a strictly dropshipping business, you can just sync your marketplaces with your suppliers using a data feed for automatic updating of not only stock levels, but also product details like pricing, images, descriptions, etc.
+Or, if you’re strictly a dropshipping business, you can just sync your marketplaces with your suppliers using a data feed for automatic updating of not only stock levels but also product details like pricing, images, descriptions, etc.

 Here’s a quick video I’ve found to help explain the process (of course if you’re a small business you probably don’t have a receiving department or manufacturing, but the concept is the same.
 Think of the shelving as your garage or basement, and the distribution as you shipping things out: